Do: Spot Sleepiness

 Don't: Wake Baby

 What if baby falls asleep in her car seat?
-Just carry the whole thing inside and let her finish her nap in the car seat.
+Just carry the whole thing inside and set it safely on the floor, NOT on a couch or table.
+Let her finish her nap in the car seat.
 Keep her buckled in.
 If she starts to snooze in her baby swing, make sure she is buckled in and keep an eye on her.
 A short nap is OK, but don’t let her sleep there overnight.
 For the safest way to sleep, place her on the firm mattress of a crib on her back.

 Do: Know Babies Sleep a Lot